tkiatbanlue/bibletrack/PROGRESS_LOG.md

 ## Next Steps
 1. Test all functionality with real data
 2. Share with users for feedback
-3. Configure Firebase security rules for production use
+3. Monitor usage and performance
-4. Monitor usage and performance
+4. Continue refining error handling and user experience